janissl/jsl-wiki/building/sbt.md

 packResourceDir += (baseDirectory.value / "src/main/resources" -> "")
 ```

-To create a tar.gz archive of your packed Scala application, execute the following command:
+To also create a tar.gz and a zip archive of your Scala application, execute the following command:
 ```shell
 [sbt] packArchive
 ```

+**NOTE: For building Spark applications, only use AssemblyPlugin, otherwise your dependencies may not be found at runtime.**

 ---
 References:
 1. [sbt Reference Manual](https://www.scala-sbt.org/1.x/docs/)